age-series/eln2-web/docs/development.md

 ## Project Structure

 There are multiple repositories:
-  * [electrical-age-1.12](https://github.com/jrddunbr/electrical-age-1.12): The actual Minecraft part of Electrical Age 2, written for MC 1.12
+  * [electrical-age-1.12](https://github.com/eln2/eln2-mc-integration): The actual Minecraft part of Electrical Age 2, written for MC 1.12
-  * [eln2-core](https://github.com/jrddunbr/eln2-core): The core code of Eln2.
+  * [eln2-core](https://github.com/eln2/eln2-core): The core code of Eln2.
 This code is intended to be 100% portable between MC versions.
-  * [eln2-web](https://github.com/jrddunbr/eln2-web): This is the website you are reading.
+  * [eln2-web](https://github.com/eln2/eln2-web): This is the website you are reading.

 Inside the repositories, you will find a lot of `org.eln2` repositories:

-In the `electrical-age-1.12` repository, one will find roughly the following:
+In the `eln2-mc-integration` repository, one will find roughly the following (on the 1.12 branch):

 * `org.eln2`
     * `mc1.12`